Australia So Much to See

 South West, Western Australia and occurs through the South West and the lower Great Southern

-Jacksonia furcellata, Grey Stinkwood (above and at right)
+Jacksonia furcellata, Grey Stinkwood (above, below and at right)

-An elongated yellow, orange pea flower on a semi prostrate bush with modified
+An elongated yellow, orange pea flower on a semi prostrate or

 Jacksonia alata, Winged Jacksonia